oracle/python-cx_Oracle/doc/src/module.rst

 ---------------

 These constants are extensions to the DB API definition.
-They are possible values for the operations argument for the :meth:`Connection.subscribe()` method.
+They are possible values for the operations parameter for the :meth:`Connection.subscribe()` method.
 One or more of these values can be OR'ed together.
 These values are also used by the :attr:`MessageTable.operation` or :attr:`MessageQuery.operation` attributes of the messages that are sent.